 Education and Certifications

-Dr. Green started teaching at UCO in the Department of Humanities & Philosophy in 2017.
+Dr. Green started teaching at UCO in the Department of Humanities and Philosophy in 2017.
 He specializes in Ancient Greek Philosophy, especially ethics in Plato and Aristotle.
-Most of his research focuses on Aristotle's under-appreciated Eudemian Ethics, and its relationship to the better known Nicomachean Ethics (covering a range of topics including the nature of the soul, the relationship between humans and God, the foundations of friendship, the components of happiness, and what it means to be human).
-He is also interested in contemporary virtue ethics and virtue epistemology, social epistemology, and the overlap between epistemology and teaching and learning.
+Most of his research focuses on Aristotle's under-appreciated Eudemian Ethics, and its relationship to the better-known Nicomachean Ethics (covering a range of topics including the nature of the soul, the relationship between humans and God, the foundations of friendship, the components of happiness and what it means to be human).
+He is also interested in contemporary virtue ethics and virtue epistemology, social epistemology and the overlap between epistemology and teaching and learning.
 Dr. Green is an affiliate faculty in Modern Languages, where he teaches Biblical Greek.

 Research, Published Work, and Scholarly Activities

 - “The First City and First Soul in Plato’s Republic” Rhizomata 9 (2021):50-83

 - "Epistemic Goods".
 Southwest Philosophy Review 36 (2020):187-198

 - "Metacognition as an Epistemic Virtue".
 Southwest Philosophy Review 35 (2019):117-129